kailash-manasarovar/statement/docs/timeline/2023/may.md

 - It was all very disconcerting, and yet the physical vibrations got even stronger in class.
 - I wanted to ask him if he felt it too.
 - I was out of my mind.

+### Harmony class that week

+- I used to walk from the conservatory to the tunnel after harmony class with Samuel Viciano Herranz on the way home.
+Every class that year.
+- We would chat about stuff.
+His English was good.
+- You may remember I told you he had been studying singing at [Javea conservatory](../2022/september.md#harmony) and had changed to do piano and study with Domingo and it was never really clear why.
+His singing voice was great and he was too old to be studying piano again.
+- He was planning on becoming an English teacher.
+He kept telling me about the English teacher's course he was going to do over the summer online.
+- He took pains to tell me how embarrassed he was his parents had paid for it.

+!!! danger "Back handers?"
+    - I really do wonder who paid for it now.
+    - Did Samuel rearrange his whole life at Domingo's request so he could sit by me and talk to me in English every week at class.
+    - Did Samuel require something in return for doing that.

+- On this particular evening, we walked home together and he constantly texted on his WhatsApp, as if he was repeating everything I said to someone.
+Domingo of course.
+- He also mentioned, bizarrely, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Domingo.

 ## Acupuncture